Bars and restaurants in Darlinghurst

 The popular Glebe Markets take place every Saturday and offer everything from organic produce to vintage fashion and artworks.
 Visit bohemian King Street Newtown for great food, vintage fashion and bookshops.
 In Balmain, enjoy food,markets and architecture dating back to the early 1800s.
 Head to Leichhardt for all things Italian, including fresh pasta, coffee and homemade gelato.

-Getting around inner Sydney is easy with regular bus, train and light rail services.
+Getting around inner Sydney is easy with regular public transport by bus, train and light rail services.

 Summer is the perfect time to enjoy what Sydney North has to offer.
 You can catch a ferry to famous Manly Beach, then take a swim at Palm Beach.
 Dine and shop in Mosman or treat the kids to Taronga Zoo and Luna Park.